- It only took two years of Oculus’s operation (post Kickstarter campaign) before Facebook quickly bought it up.

 Oculus sold virtual reality hardware, specifically the product list shown in the previous section.
 They also managed digital services through the Oculus Store.
 Before the company was acquired by Facebook, most of Oculus’s funds were made through a widely successful Kickstarter campaign that raised over $2 million.

 Facebook acquired Oculus in 2014.
 This purchase was met with a negative public reaction by gamers, but time allowed the company to rebuild its success.
 Facebook saw the potential in virtual reality in relation to the social media services they already provided.
 The deal included $400 million in cash and stock shares valued at $1.6 billion.

 Facebook’s purchase of the company was not met with public fanfare.
 Gamers had developed a distrust of Facebook and its business practices.
 They worried that Facebook would attempt to create a walled garden that gave Facebook control of the VR market and set back the open development of VR HMDs and software.

 While the public reception of Facebook’s ownership of Oculus never truly improved, the success of Oculus games, apps, and software was undeniable.

 In October of 2021, Facebook announced another drastic change with the announcement of their focus on the Metaverse.
-Facebook, Inc, Oculus, and Facebook Technologies are to be rebranded as Meta Platforms in the year 2022.
+Facebook, Inc., Oculus, and Facebook Technologies are to be rebranded as Meta Platforms in 2022.

 Social media discussions and movies like the Matrix and Ready Player One had already planted the seed of distrust in any large corporation that would create a digital world for people to work and live in.
 Fears about control, censorship, and even sci-fi-styled tales of the takeover of the world by Facebook with the Metaverse were quickly spun in online forums.
 While the announcement of the “Metaverse” was not met with open arms, virtual reality HMDs are still seeing growth and success in the consumer market.